 Looking for a flight to Europe?
 Not just London, but almost anywhere in Europe?
-Or even Japan?
+Or even Japan or New Zealand?
 Virgin points can probably get you there for less.

-Virgin Atlantic Flying Club is the frequent flyer program for the U.K.’s Virgin Atlantic, but you can use Virgin points to fly all over the world on partner airlines like Delta, Air France and KLM, or even ANA.
-After announcing plans to join the SkyTeam alliance in 2023, some of Virgin’s best sweet spots may be at stake.
-But for now, it offers some incredible ways to book flights using points and miles.
+Virgin Atlantic Flying Club is the frequent flyer program for the United Kingdom-based airline Virgin Atlantic, but you can use Virgin points to fly all over the world on partner airlines like Delta, ITA Airways, Air France and KLM, or even Japanese carrier All Nippon Airways (ANA).
+And since Virgin officially joined the SkyTeam alliance in March, you can now book flights on several other partner airlines, such as Aeromexico and Korean Air.

-And those points are pretty easy to earn since you can transfer from all the major banks.
-That means if you’re earning points with cards like the Chase Sapphire Preferred® Card, Capital One Venture X Rewards Credit Card, or the American Express® Gold Card, you can easily transfer those points to Virgin – often with a big bonus, making these great deals even better.
+Luckily, these points are pretty easy to earn since you can transfer from all the major banks.
+So if you're earning points with cards like the *chase sapphire preferred*, *venture x*, or the *amex gold*, you can easily transfer those points to Virgin – often with a big bonus, making these great deals even better.

 - Flying Virgin Atlantic with Virgin Points: High Fees!